Inheritance tax: an Irish guide (2024)

 Tax-free thresholds

-• Someone with a relationship to the disponer, on the date of the gift or inheritance, that isn’t covered in the above groups.
+Someone with a relationship to the disponer, on the date of the gift or inheritance, that isn’t covered in the other groups

 Additional inheritance tax exemptions